We pollute

 What We Are Committed To On Board

-So this journey begins with a real commitment from our small organisation to adopt sustainable practices and share with our members and the public the best ways to sail in a way that is cleaner and more respectful of the environment.
+Our journey starts with a promise: to adopt sustainable practices and teach our members and the public how to sail cleanly and respectfully.

 Diesel: